opengovsg/postmangovsg-guide/campaign-guide/quick-start/sms/configure-your-twilio-account.md

 # Configure your Twilio Account

-Information you will need to keep at the end of the set-up, to key into your Postman dashboard:
+Information you will need to keep at the end of the set-up, to key into your PostmanSG dashboard:

 * account SID
 * API key SID